Overview

 addalias a/chicken i/ addexpense d/ chicken rice p/2.30 c/food

-This saves the command addexpense d/ chicken Rice p/2.30 c/food
+This saves the command addexpense d/ chicken Rice p/2.30 c/food to chicken.
+Subsequently, you may use

 this alias in place of using the full command.